opencongress/opencongress/README.md

 ### A. Dependencies

 Start by installing all the packages required by OpenCongress.
+The main dependencies are postgres and ImageMagick; OpenCongress will not run on mysql or sqlite.
+The following commands are suggestions, but ultimately you'll need to get postgres running to be able to run the app.
+We are currently running version of postgres 8.4.4 in production.

 For Ubuntu: